I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 As mentioned earlier, Aponogeton Crispus requires a good amount of nutrients for its proper growth.

-This plant doesn’t have real roots instead it has rhizomes that are 2-3 cm long and up to 5 cm in diameter.
+This plant doesn’t have real roots; instead, it has rhizomes that are 2-3 cm long and up to 5 cm in diameter.

 Fertilization requirements